 The average woman without a regular exercise program to strengthen the lower back muscles loses 50% of her back muscle strength between the ages of 50 and 80.

-5 Better Bones tips for strengthening lower back muscles
+5 favorite exercises for strengthening the back muscles and spine

 Dae-Young Lee et al., Relationship between bone mineral density and spinal muscle area in magnetic resonance imaging.
 J Bone Metab.
 2015 Nov.
 22(4):197-204.